Code-Institute-Submissions/DamSenton-Toki_JulyResub/README.md

 - I created a Heroku account by first navigating to [Heroku](https://dashboard.heroku.com/apps), and creating an account.
 From here, I selected create a new app, and this brought me to create an app name and select the region for it's hosting.
 From here, I entered in my GitHub details and linked the account.
-In the app settings, perhaps ne of the most important parts of this project, I entered in multiple variables into the section labelled 'config vars'.
+In the app settings, perhaps one of the most important parts of this project, I entered in multiple variables into the section labelled 'config vars'.
 These config vars are hidden from any code pushed to GitHub and Heroku unless you are the owner of the repository.
-These config vars are essential to the connection between my app and MongoDB, utilizing my 'SECRET_KEY', 'MONGO_URI', 'MONGO_DBNAME', 'PORT' and 'IP' variables set up in my env.py file on GitPod.
+These config vars are essential to the connection between my app and Amazon AWS, utilizing my website secret keys, stripe secret keys, AWS secret keys and

 - Once my repository was created on GitHub, I was able to link this to my Heroku profile.

+- Once connected to Heroku, I created an Amazon AWS account in order to create an S3 bucket.

+- To do this, I created my account, navigated to S3, created a bucket, then I had to create a policy for this bucket, create a group for this bucket then add users into this.

+- Once set up, I downloaded the .csv file which contained the secret keys needed to link this bucket to my project, the added these into my Heroku config vars.

 - Any users wishing to view this code, or if they would like to use it for inspiration, they can do so on [My GitHub Page](https://github.com/DamSenton/Toki)